reown-com/a2/README.md

 HTTP/2 Apple Push Notification Service for Rust using Tokio and async sending.

+## Help needed

+The main author is not currently owning any Apple phones, so would be nice to have some help from a co-author with needed devices and an Apple developer account.
+If you happen to have them and are willing to help, please contact!

 ## Alpha status

 The current master and alpha versions use `std::future` with async/await syntax,